aForsund/tictactoe_v2/README.md

 | 351-400      | 1   | 15   |
 | 400+         | 0   | 16   |

-If a game is drawn before the 8th round, the non-starting player receives increased ELO of 25% or 50% of a corresponding win.
-All ELO distributions are zero zum, e.g sum of points added or deducted are always zero.
+If a game is a tie before the 8th round, the non-starting player receives increased ELO of 25% or 50% of a corresponding win, depending on round count.
+All ELO distributions are zero zum - sum of points added or deducted are always zero.

 ### Project updates